(originally published August 2014, this post has been updated June 2018 to reflect current information)

 81% of people leave a website when they have a bad mobile experience.
 A bad experience is typically a result of the website not being properly optimized for mobile users.
 While Blue Magnet Interactive has strongly encouraged hotel websites to be mobile-optimized since the beginning of the mobile trend, it was pretty astonishing to hear this statistic at WeddingWire World.

-Hotels using email marketing to promote their wedding space need to be especially aware of mobile optimization because 65% of people open emails on their phone.
-The industry pros at the WeddingWire event recommended checking the emails you send out are mobile-optimized, providing content that is to the point, and ensuring the email itself is free of overwhelming amounts of text and images.
-More so, the links embedded in your email campaigns are likely pointing to your website, so if a user comes straight from a mobile-optimized email to a website that is not mobile-optimized, you are more likely to lose the potential client.
+Hotels using email marketing to promote their wedding space need to be especially aware of mobile optimization because 65% of people open emails on their phones.
+The industry pros at the WeddingWire event recommended checking the emails you send out are mobile-optimized.
+The email needs to provide content that is to the point and ensures the email itself looks clean on mobile devices.
+More so, the links embedded in your email campaigns are likely pointing to your website, so if a user comes straight from a mobile-optimized email to a non-mobile optimized website you are more likely to lose the potential client.